-- Head of Exodus International
+-- Longtime head of Exodus International

 -- Says LGBT activists are following Hitler and Marx: "Pro-homosexual leaders realized the same truth employed by Hitler and Marx: To advance their agenda they must radically influence the hearts and minds of young people.
 Because Mom and Dad are working all day and Susie and Junior are in school and then home alone, activists came up with a plan: Use public schools, television, the Internet and other youth-friendly venues to influence the way young people view homosexuality.
 Under the guise of AIDS education, groups such as the Gay Lesbian Straight Education Network gained access into public schools.
 Similarly, pro-homosexual activists ran for school board positions and partnered with every kid's favorite after-school babysitter, MTV.
 Teenagers got hooked on the Internet, which opened them up to a 24-hour source of temptation and perversion."